beast-dev/doc/tutorials/travel_history/travel_history.md

 ## Discrete phylogeographic inference

-Discrete (trait) phylogeographic inference attempts to reconstruct an ancestral location-transition history along a phylogeny based on the discrete states associated with the sampled sequences.
+Discrete (trait) phylogeographic inference (Lemey et al., 2009) attempts to reconstruct an ancestral location-transition history along a phylogeny based on the discrete states associated with the sampled sequences.
+In this tutorial, we will consider three different ways of performing Bayesian phylogeographic inference.
-This approach treats the phylogeny as random, which is critical to accommodate phylogenetic uncertainty.
-Three different procedures listed below can be considered to perform this type of phylogeographic inference.

 These approaches differ in the way that the sampling locations and travel history are being used/accommodated.
-The other analysis specifications are however identical: an exponentially growing population size, a single substitution model across the entire alignment (HKY+G) and a strict molecular clock model.
+The remaining model specifications are however identical: an exponentially growing population size, a single substitution model across the entire alignment (HKY+G) and a strict molecular clock model.
 The default prior on the growth rate of the coalescent model has been replaced by the following:

 ```xml